The Phenomenon of Policy Churn

 \subsection{Quantifying the phenomenon}

 Given an initial and a final policy, the process with the minimum amount of policy change is an oracle that jumps from $\pi_0$ to $\pi_P$ in a single step ($P=1$).
-By construction, this can incur a policy change of at most one unit, $\W_{0:P} \leq 1$, which is a form of lower bound.
-In value-based deep RL agents, a natural definition for the sequence of policies is to use the induced greedy policies $\pi_k \in \arg\max_a q_{\theta_{k}}(s,a)$ where $\theta_{k}$ are the parameters of the Q-function at iteration $k$.
+By construction, this can incur a policy change of at most one unit, $\W_{0:P} \leq 1$.
+In value-based deep RL agents, a natural definition for the sequence of policies is to use the induced greedy policies $\pi_k(s) \in \arg\max_a q_{\theta_{k}}(s,a)$ where $\theta_{k}$ are the parameters of the Q-function at iteration $k$.
 In agents that use a target network (inducing $\pi$) that is an older copy of the online network (inducing $\pi'$), it is easy to measure $\W(\pi, \pi')$ by comparing their $\arg\max$ actions at the points in training where the target network lags behind by just one update.
-Figure~\ref{fig:summary_churn} shows typical values for $\W$ on a few Atari games, estimated by comparing online and target network policies on batches of experience sampled from the agent's replay buffer.
+Figure~\ref{fig:summary_churn} shows typical values for $\W$ on a few Atari games, estimated by comparing the policies induced by online and (one update old) target networks, on batches of experience sampled from the agent's replay buffer.
 It is worth emphasising that with such rates of average policy change, of $\W\approx10\%$ per update, the magnitude of whole-lifetime change becomes enormous: across training, an agent like DQN, which performs $10^7$ updates, changes its greedy action \emph{a million times in each state} (on average).

 A second striking result is the amount of policy change in \emph{late} training, when the performance of the policy no longer changes (in the case of \textsc{Pong} it is arguably optimal): there is still a change of $\W^+\approx5\%$ per update (Figures~\ref{fig:summary_churn} and~\ref{fig:pong-late}).
 This highlights that a lot (maybe most) of policy churn is not directed at a policy improvement; we revisit this in Section~\ref{sec:null}.